microsoft/ApplicationInsights-node.js/README.md

 ## Configuration

-The ApplicationInsightsConfig object provides a number of options to setup SDK behavior.
+The ApplicationInsightsConfig interface provides a number of options to setup SDK behavior.

 ```typescript
 const config : ApplicationInsightsOptions = {